Airports in Pakistan

 Airport Details:

-In Pakistan’s Balochistan province, Turbat is home to Turbat International Airport.
-Within the Balochistan province, it possesses an immense amount of territory.
-After Quetta International Airport, it is the second-largest airport in Balochistan.
-5 kilometers south of the city, and you’ll find the airport.
-The airport serves the people of Turbat and the nearby communities of Karkiabdar and Pidarak.
+Turbat is home to Turbat International Airport, which is in Pakistan’s Balochistan province.
+The province has an immense territory, and Turbat International Airport is the second-largest airport in Balochistan after Quetta International Airport.
+The airport is 5 kilometers south of the city.
+It serves the people of Turbat and the nearby communities of Karkiabdar and Pidarak.

 Operating Airlines: